Cable Straight Arm Pulldown With Rope

 Instructions

-• Stand facing machine with slight hip hinge.
+• Stand facing the machine with a slight hip hinge.

-• Pull rope down in an arc toward thighs.
+• Pull the rope down in a smooth arc toward the thighs.

 Tips & Tricks